dj505/PicoFX/README.md

 ![WS2812B Installation](Pictures/Step1.jpg)
 2. **Solder the SMD resistors in place.** The footprints used for these are made with hand soldering in mind, but if you have a hot air rework station, reflow oven, or any other fancy tools at your disposal, those work great too.
 If you don't feel comfortable soldering these, you *can* skip them and bridge the pads with solder, but it's not good practice.
 ![WS2812B Installation](Pictures/Step2.jpg)
 3. **Solder in the pin headers.** It doesn't really matter which orientation you use, but if you insert the **short** pins through the PCB (unlike what I did here) you can avoid some extra trimming.
-Inserting the long side through the PCB will require trimming on the other side to make sure there's enough clearance to mount the switches. **Do NOT solder the Pico yet.**
+Inserting the long side through the PCB will require trimming on the other side to make sure there's enough clearance to mount the switches. **Do NOT solder the Pico yet.** Optionally, if you don't have pin headers, you can use diole legs instead, or skip this step entirely and surface mount the Pico.
+This is not recommended, however, beacuse it may require trimming the switch step to ensure there's clearance, and absolutely requires trimming the LED/switch legs flush.
+Do this at your own risk.
 ![WS2812B Installation](Pictures/Step3.jpg)
 4. **If using the FR4 plate, solder in the other, smaller pin headers.** These go on the **FRONT** side of the board and connect with the top plate, so make sure the **long** side is facing up, as shown.
 ![WS2812B Installation](Pictures/Step4.jpg)